 IFSC functions as a foreign territory subject to Indian legal jurisdiction.
 It enables businesses not established in India to raise capital in foreign currencies by registering shares on the IFSC stock market, where personal or institutional Indian investors, including non-resident Indians, can trade.
 Securities mentioned here can also be purchased by mutual funds and other investment funds established in an IFSC.
 There are two zones in GIFT City: special and domestic.
 You can conduct any transaction using rupees from the GIFT domestic region.
 A special economic zone is a region inside a nation’s borders where trade and business regulations differ from those in other parts of the nation.

 Its primary goals are to improve trade balances, stimulate investment, and create jobs.
 Any intermediary operating under the IFSC must offer financial services to non-resident Indians, non-resident individuals, and financial institutions that meet the FEMA requirements for offshore fund investments.
-Securities listed in the IFSC are accessible for investment by mutual funds and alternative investment vehicles as well.
+Securities listed in the IFSC are also accessible for investment by mutual funds and alternative investment vehicles.

 Why were the IFSCs implemented?

-Establishing a world-class smart city that offers international financial services is the goal of IFSC.
+The goal of IFSC is to establish a world-class smart city that offers international financial services.
 Indian Corporate Entities or banks with branches and financial centres abroad provide these services.
 IFSCs offer services internationally.
 GIFT City Co.
 Ltd. is responsible for carrying out the GIFT City project.
 Many real estate investors have been drawn to Gujrat’s smart city GIFT, the country’s first IFSC, and have inked memorandums of understanding to establish medical facilities, lodging facilities, residential complexes, and commercial buildings.

 Additionally, the RBI has developed a Draft Scheme, the general parameters of which may be summed up as follows, allowing banks to establish IFSC Banking Units (IBUs):